TENANTS PRIVACY NOTICE

 We gather personal information:

-- directly from you, for example when you call to book a viewing or apply to let a property
+- Directly from you, for example when you call or we call you, to book a viewing or apply to let a property.

 - We also may gather personal information from monitoring or recording calls and if we use CCTV.
 We may record or monitor phone calls with you for regulatory purposes, for training and to ensure and improve quality of service delivery, to ensure safety of our staff and customers, and to resolve queries or issues.
 We may also use CCTV on our premises to ensure the safety and security of our staff and customers.